Temples & Shrines: Ryoanji Temple Kyoto

 The site of Ryoanji Temple was originally the family estate of the Fujiwara clan.

 Ryoanji is famous above all for its karesansui (dry landscape) rock garden built in the Soami style.
-The garden is composed of raked gravel and fifteen moss-covered boulders of different sizes.
+The garden at Ryoanji Temple is composed of raked gravel and fifteen moss-covered boulders of different sizes.

 It is said that only 14 of these can be seen from any one place in the temple.
 Until one attains enlightenment, the fifteenth boulder remains unseen.
 The whole walled garden can in fact be seen as a koan or Zen riddle, hiding its meaning from view.